Rachel Hall, Virginia Polytechnic Institute and State University

 Teamwork

 Teamwork emphasizes the value of working together to create and innovate, problem-solve, and make shared decisions that are mutually beneficial for the advising team and the students.
-Moreover, it enables team members to equally share responsibilities and promotes a sense of belonging among team members.
+Moreover, it promotes a sense of belonging among team members and encourages equal participation and investment in the development and implementation of new advising initiatives.

 Empowering Advisors